Manatee County Sheriff issues missing endangered alert

 MANATEE COUNTY, Fla.
-(WWSB) - Officials have issued a missing endangered alert for a Manatee County man.
+(WWSB) - The Manatee County Sheriff’s Office has issued a missing endangered person alert for Nashaly Daliot.

-Randy Howard was last seen in the 11000 block of Oneil Road in the north Palmetto area on Monday, May 17.
-He suffers from several medical conditions, but it’s unknown if he currently has his medication.
+Daliot left her home on foot in the 1600 Block of 55th Avenue Circle East, Bradenton on Wednesday, May 19 just after Noon and has not been seen since.
+Dailot, 19, suffers from mental illness, only speaks Spanish and is new to the area.

-Randy should be driving a blue Honda with Florida tag LQDW71.
-A Silver Alert has been activated.
+She stands 5-feet-2-inches tall, weighs 100 pounds, has long brown hair and brown eyes.
+She was last seen wearing a blue shirt, blue jeans, and black shoes.

 Copyright 2021 WWSB.
 All rights reserved.